IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 Period        Scenario    Load level  Generator   Captured SRMC when pumping/charging [€/MWh]
 ============  ==========  ==========  ==========  ============================================

 SRMC is the short-run marginal cost.
-It is computed for each load level as the ESS consumption times the SRMC divided by the mean consumption of each stage.
+It is computed for each load level as the ESS consumption multiplied by the SRMC divided by the mean consumption of each stage.

 Marginal information
 --------------------